TopER: Topological Embeddings in Graph Representation Learning: Background

 \subsection{Persistent Homology for Graphs}

-Persistent Homology applies algebraic topology to reveal hidden shape patterns within data, capturing these insights by tracking the evolution of topological features like components, loops, and cavities at varying resolutions~\citep{coskunuzer2024topological}.
-The PH process involves constructing filtrations, obtaining persistence diagrams, and vectorizations.
-Our model, however, primarily utilizes the filtration step, reformulating the evolution information in a novel manner.
+Topological Data Analysis (TDA) offers a powerful framework for graph representation learning~\citep{aktas2019persistence}, with persistent homology (PH) being especially effective at capturing multi-scale topological features~\citep{coskunuzer2024topological}.
+While PH typically involves filtrations, persistence diagrams, and vectorization, our model focuses on the filtration step, reformulating the evolution of topological features in a novel and efficient way.